This Hospital Bag How-To Will Help You Survive and Thrive Your Delivery Recovery!

 What About Preparing for Delivery?

 If you’re physically prepared for birth and recovery, you’re already ahead of the game.
-Don’t forget to brush up on your postnatal breathing and core strengthening tutorials in your Knocked-Up Fitness Membership.
+Don’t forget to brush up on your postnatal breathing and core strengthening tutorials in your Prenatal Membership.
 These will help your pelvic floor bounce back and heal correctly after pregnancy!

 After baby, you can check out the next Core Rehab Program, to build up your core strength and heal the muscles and fascia that are affected by pregnancy and delivery.